 If you Google how to use Vitamin C you’ll likely find a mix of opinions.
-The goal here is to clarify and provide guidelines for you to get the most out of your Vitamin C serum.
-There’s constant innovation in the beauty industry, so while I would suggest these rules for almost all forms of Vitamin C there are exceptions.
+The goal here is to help clarify and provide a starting point for you to get the most out of your Vitamin C serum.
+There’s constant innovation in the beauty industry, so while I would suggest these rules for many forms of Vitamin C there are exceptions.

 While working on these culprits of aging it Vitamin C brightens skin tone, fades hyperpigmentation and age spots, and preventing future damage.
 The majority of Vitamin C formulations are marketed as antioxidant treatments to prevent free radical damage in the skin.

 Rewind… how does Vitamin C work?

 Clusters of cells in your skin break down over time and environmental aggressors speed up the process.
 Instead of having a cluster of 100 healthy cells, 10 become damaged from free radicals and fall off.
-Your cell cluster continues to regenerate by copying its self, but now it’s damaged so this leads unwanted issues like hyperpigmentation, skin cancer, wrinkles, etc. If you’re using an antioxidant it will bind to the missing parts of the cluster and continue to regenerate as a normal, healthy cell.
+Your cell cluster continues to regenerate by copying its self, but now it’s damaged so this leads to unwanted issues like hyperpigmentation, skin cancer, wrinkles, etc. If you’re using an antioxidant it will bind to the missing parts of the cluster and continue to regenerate as a normal, healthy cell.
 Which leads us to…

 Stability of your Vitamin C serum is key.
 If it’s not stable it won’t be able to penetrate past the surface of your skin where it matters.
 I’m not a fan of DIY treatments or copycat budget formulas for this reason.
 It’s likely not passing through where it needs to to make the biggest impact on your skin.

-Some hold the belief that because of the instability of Vitamin C there’s no benefit in using one at all because as soon as it’s exposed to air and light they degrade.
+Some hold the belief that because of the instability of Vitamin C, there’s no benefit in using it because as soon as it’s exposed to air and light they degrade.
 This couldn’t be further from the truth as stable, pH balanced formulas exist—you just won’t find them in your pantry or on Amazon for $25.

 Should I apply Vitamin C morning or night?